War on campus: The escalating battle over college free speech

 "There were a variety of calls for it not to be permitted to occur by a group of faculty who, frankly, didn't seem to understand the First Amendment very well," the professor said.
 "Free speech at Berkeley took a hit when it was all said and done."

-While students that attended protests against Milo's planned speech at Berkeley in February told CNN they were relieved he couldn't share his message, others who watched from the fringes were disappointed -- in a sense of principle.
+Some students who attended protests against Yiannopoulos' planned speech at Berkeley told CNN they were relieved he couldn't share his message.
+But others who watched from the fringes were disappointed.

-"It's a sad irony in the fact that the Free Speech Movement was founded here and tonight, someone's free speech got shut down," said Shivam Patel, a freshman who witnessed the protests on campus.
+"It's a sad irony in the fact that the free speech movement was founded here and tonight, someone's free speech got shut down," said Shivam Patel, a freshman who witnessed the protests on campus.
 "It might have been hateful speech, but it's still his right to speak."

 Students believe bigots hide behind the First Amendment